razoraze123/TEST/README.md

 provided.
 The paths to `optipng.exe` and `cwebp.exe` can be changed at any time in the **Settings** tab.

+### Using the Visual Selector Tab
+Open the **Sélecteur visuel** tab from the sidebar and enter the URL of a product page.
+After the page loads, move the mouse over the web page to highlight elements and click one to generate a CSS selector.
+You can **Copier** the selector to the clipboard or **Sauvegarder** it.
+Saved selectors are stored in `selectors.json` at the root of the project.

 ### Flask Server (Optional)
 `flask_server.py` exposes a small HTTP API for uploading and listing product files.
 Start it separately if needed: